sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 11.
 TRANSFORMATION AND TRANSFORMATIONAL LEADERSHIP

 - My team understands clearly the current/target conditions, up to 5 (five) years in the future, and produces outcomes that match up with the purpose of the organization.
-[1-7]
-- My team is running experiments on a daily basis to try to move toward the target conditions or key results [1-7]
+- My team is running experiments on a daily basis to try to move toward the target conditions or key results.
 - Leaders understand clearly where my team and the organization are going, and where they want the team to be in five years.
-[1-7]
-- Leaders say positive things about the team and make employees proud to be a part of their organization.
-[1-7]
+- Leaders say positive things about my team and make employees proud to be a part of their organization.
 - Leaders challenge team members to think about old problems in new ways and to rethink some of their basic assumptions about their work.
-[1-7]
-- Leaders behave in a manner which is thoughtful of team member intersts and personal needs.
-[1-7]
+- Leaders behave in a manner which is thoughtful of my team member intersts and personal needs.

 #### **Recommendations**